 Transcript of Be A Councillor video interview with Cllr Wendy Thompson: Opposition Leader - Tettenhall Wightwick

-What advice would you give to someone looking to be a councillor?
+What advice would you give to someone thinking of standing for election?

 I would say definitely have a sense of humour when you're standing for election and do keep that.
 Do realise that you're a member of a team, you're not on your own at all, there are always people there to help and support.
 You hopefully will see it the same as I do, that you are wanting to represent - and it is an honour to do it - the people of the area where you yourself want to be a councillor.
 You're not on your own, that's the most important thing.
 And also always try and keep a sense of humour which even though it might be tricky at times – at two o'clock in the morning when you're standing there seeing votes being counted.